 How Do I Present a Competitive Application?

-The Education Mission of the School of Health and Rehabilitation Sciences at The Ohio State University is to prepare resilient, reflective thinkers, demonstrating compassion and diversity in background and thought, who are driven to support the health and well-being of the people of Ohio and the global community.
-The Mission of the Doctor of Physical Therapy Program is to advance the profession of physical therapy through education, research, service and leadership.
+The educational admission of the School of Health and Rehabilitation Sciences at The Ohio State University is to prepare resilient, reflective thinkers who demonstrate compassion and diversity in background and thought, who are driven to support the health and well-being of the people of Ohio and the global community.
+The mission of the Doctorate of Physical Therapy (DPT) Program is to advance the profession of physical therapy through education, research, service and leadership.
 We strive to create an environment where our students develop an understanding and appreciation of a variety of experiences and perspectives which will prepare them to care for patients of any racial, ethnic, or socioeconomic background.

 Along with excellent grades and test scores, you will be judged on how well you can balance outside activities and responsibilities with schoolwork as an indicator of your ability to deal with the rigors of life as a physical therapist.
 Commitment to community service and ethical behavior, along with compassion, leadership ability and communication skills, are characteristics we seek in our future DPT students.
 Tell us about your experiences and how they helped you become the person you are today.
 We will draw this information from your essay responses, recommendation letters, interview, and the descriptions of the experiences you provide.

 Our interview process involves multiple individual in-person interviews with faculty members and clinical instructors.
 The primary purpose of the interviews is to identify individuals who will be able to deal compassionately and effectively with patients in interprofessional health care teams.
 Interviewers will explore the candidate’s motivation for seeking a physical therapy degree, understanding of the profession and of medical ethics, as well as his or her problem-solving skills and interpersonal skills.

 How to Apply

 Ohio State University's Physical Therapy Division participates in the Physical Therapy Centralized Application Service (PTCAS) for admissions practices.
 Applying to the program includes a three-step process:

 1. PTCAS APPLICATION – Applicants must first apply using the PTCAS application (ptcas.org) All sections of the PTCAS application must be complete and submitted by OSU’s established application deadline: https://ptcas.liaisoncas.com/applicant-ux/#/login